gyorilab/emmaa/doc/model_config.rst

     - Example : ["covid19_curated_tests", "covid19_mitre_tests"]

 - `default_test_corpus` : str
-    A name of test corpus that will be loaded by default on the model page on EMMAA dashboard.
+    The name of the test corpus that will be loaded by default on the model page on the EMMAA dashboard.

     - Example : "large_corpus_tests"